-- The following signals are, or can be, sent or received via the L1Topo front panel. - Electrical differential (LVDS) signals are sent to the CTP via an SCSI VHDCI style connector, located on the mezzanine. - Fibre-optical output to CTP via MPO/MTP connectors.
-A total of 48 fibres can be sent out of the front panel, largest fraction assumed to be spares for possible use at Phase-2. - Auxiliary clock.
-This input allows L1Topo to be driven by an external 40 MHz clock, in the absence of a suitable clock on the backplane.
-The optimum physical form factor for the signal is to be identified. - Do we want a clock output? what else? - The following bi-directional control interfaces are available on the front panel.
-See section 3.13 for the use of these interfaces. - JTAG Boundary Scan.
-The optimum physical form factor for this interface is to be identified. - 1G Ethernet socket (optional, not to be used in production environment).
+- The following signals are, or can be, sent or received via the L1Topo front panel. - Electrical differential (LVDS) signals are sent to the CTP via an SCSI VHDCI style connector, located on the mezzanine.
+Wiring details copied from Phase-0 L1Topo. - Fibre-optical output to CTP via MPO/MTP connectors.
+A total of 48 fibres can be sent out of the front panel, largest fraction assumed to be spares for possible use at Phase-2. - Auxiliary clock in.
+MMCX connector.
+This input allows L1Topo to be driven by an external 40.079 MHz clock, in the absence of a suitable clock on the backplane. - 497 Clock out.
+MMCX connector

+- The following bi-directional control interfaces are available on the front panel.
+See section - 500 3.13 for the use of these interfaces. - JTAG Boundary Scan. - 1G Ethernet socket (optional, not to be used in production environment).